 Managing the downside risk of dealing with a dispute, particularly if court proceedings are commenced, is also of paramount importance.
 This is because there is always a risk, no matter how small, of losing the case and the investment you have made in it, and being required to pay a proportion of your opponent’s costs.

 We can advise you on a range of potential funding, risk sharing and insurance options, to help address these concerns.
 The options available will depend on the type of dispute you are involved in, and the forum best suited to resolving it, but can include;

 - Conditional Fee Agreements (CFAs) where our fees are discounted in full or in part as the case proceeds.
-If the case is won, you pay us the amount of the reduction applied, plus a success fee.
-If the case is lost, you do not have to pay the discount applied to our fees, or any success fee.
-You would still need to pay any expenses we incur on your behalf under a CFA whether or not the case is successful.
+If the case is won, you then also pay us the amount of the reduction applied, plus a success fee.
+If the case is lost, you do not have to pay the discount applied to our fees, or any success fee; your liability for our fees is limited to what you have paid (if anything) along the way.
+You would still need to pay any expenses we incur on your behalf under a CFA, though, whether or not the case is successful

 - Contingency fees, where you would not be charged our fees in full or in part if you lose, but if you are successful, our fees would amount to a percentage of what is recovered (plus any reduced fee we had agreed to charge as the case went along).
 Again, this type of arrangement is only suitable if you are seeking financial compensation, and unlike third party funding schemes, contingency fee arrangements cannot be used where court proceedings are issued.